Generalizing Riemann curvature to Regge metrics: Distributional incompatibility operator and its adjoint

-In the last integrand, by supplying either $F$ or $\gn$ in each dot in $B_{\gn\cdot\cdot\cdot}$, we can split it into normal and tangential components.
-From the resulting eight terms, eliminating those that are zero by the skew symmetries \eqref{eq:sym_B} of $B$, we obtain
+We split the last integrand into its normal and tangential components.
+From the resulting eight terms, eliminating those that are zero by the skew symmetries \eqref{eq:sym_B} of $B$, we obtain, recalling the notation $(\nabla\sigma)_{\Fp}=(\nabla\sigma)_{\Fp\Fp\Fp}$,

 which we then substitute into~\eqref{eq:div-div-thm-5}.